bens4lsu/theskinny-publish/Content/blog2/stuff-white-people-like.md

 </tr><tr>
 	<td>I had a year-long submission into Vegetarianism, although it wasn't militantly enforced.
 I'm not nuts about inhumane treatment of animals on the feed lots, and I'll buy organic if I have the choice and there's not too much of a price difference.
 But still.

 	"If you require a favor from a vegetarian white person, you should invite them to a dinner with your family.
 When your mother/grandmother offers them a dish with meat in it, they will reject it saying that they are vegetarian.
-When the meal is over, tell them that your mom is very embarrassed, and that in your culture rejecting food is the equivalent of spitting on someoneâ€™s grave.
+When the meal is over, tell them that your mom is very embarrassed, and that in your culture rejecting food is the equivalent of spitting on someone's grave.
 They will then owe you favor, this can be repeated when you need trips to the airport, someone to help you move, a small interest free loan, or a place for your friend to crash."
 	<br/><br/>
 	</td>
 </tr><tr>